johnnyg/google-mail-oex/readme.txt

 HISTORY
 v2.0
 TODO: Show feed-number and mail in popup
-TODO: All unread mails or only inbox
 Support up to 5 Accounts
-Add Rusian-Tranlation (thanks to Роман Каштанов) Recognize when paste verfification-code from clipboard to input-field Option to give a Update-Intervall manually
+Option per Account to show all unread mails or only inbox Add Rusian-Tranlation (thanks to Роман Каштанов) Option to give a Update-Intervall manually
 Option to open "mailto"-links with GMail
+Recognize when paste verfification-code from clipboard to input-field

 v1.2
 Support of OAuth for Authentification (login/pass removed)